danhans42/psx232h/README.md

 ## What ?
 psx232h is a project which allows a Sony PlayStation(PSX) console to communicate with the outside world via an FTDI FT232h module attached to the PlayStation Expansion Port.
 Primary focus being on running code over a cable.
+This was more aimed at being a test exercise rather than a solution to a problem - so it will not really be improved other than fixing the macos client issue.

 Why you might ask?
 We have unirom/hit-serial/sioloader etc?
 Well its fast, like really f**king fast and also it leaves the PlayStation serial port free for other uses.